-ACEIs and β blockers should be used in all patients with heart remodeling, associated with or without HF symptoms, unless otherwise contraindicated.
+ACEIs and β blockers should be used in all patients with heart remodeling, associated with or without HF symptoms, unless contraindicated.

 - CHF is a progressive process.
 Reversing heart remodeling is a long-term management. - When can this therapy be stopped?
-It depends on whether cardiac structural or functional abnormalities disappear.
-Long-term follow-up is necessary.
+It is dependant on whether cardiac structural or functional abnormalities disappear.
+It is necessary for long-term following-up.

-Over-utilization of digoxin in patients with HF.
-For example: Digoxin for patients with CHF, sinus rhythm, LVEF>50%, and normal LVEDD.
+- Digoxin for all patients with HF symptoms. - For example: Digoxin for patients with CHF, sinus rhythm, LVEF>50%, and normal LVEDD.